James Rush

-James Rush (1786–1869) was an American physician and writer.
+James Rush (1786–1869) was an American medical doctor and writer.

 Life

 Dr. James Rush, son of doctor Benjamin Rush, was born in Philadelphia, Pennsylvania, on March 1, 1786.
 He graduated from Princeton in 1805, and at the medical department of the University of Pennsylvania in 1809.
 He subsequently studied in Edinburgh, and, returning to Philadelphia, practised for several years, but afterward relinquished the active duties of his profession to devote himself to scientific and literary pursuits.
 He married his wife, Phoebe Ann Rush, in 1819.
 Phoebe Ann was one of the daughters of Jacob Ridgeway, and the two of them lived together in their large Philadelphia mansion which he built.
 This large mansion played host to numerous large balls and parties, as Phoebe Ann was very outgoing and social.
 He died in Philadelphia on May 26, 1869.
 He left $1,000,000 for the Philadelphia Library Company for the erection of the Ridgeway Branch of the Philadelphia Library, banning every-day novels, mind-tainting reviews, controversial politics and newspapers in the hope to keep the library from becoming too urban.